yoannchb-pro/MoodleGPT/README.md

 ## Test

-To test the code, you can run the index.html file located in the <b>"test"</b>.
+To test the code, you can run the index.html file located in the <b>"test"</b> folder.
 Or a better solution is to install moodle locally.